DouglasFireDept/Constitution/6-article.md

 The assistant chief shall, in the absence of the chief, perform the duties of the chief.
 The assistant chief shall be Fire Fighter I certified.

-### Section 3: Captain(s)
+### Section 3: Captain

-The duties of the captain(s) shall be under the direction of the chief, or assistant chief, to lead fire fighters both on scene and at the station.
-The captain(s) are responsible for the initial strategies, personnel safety, and the overall activities of the fire fighters.
-The captain(s) are responsible to lead fire fighters to complete assigned objectives at the emergency scene and to supervise the operation of equipment.
-The captain(s) will oversee routine and preventive maintenance of all apparatus and equipment.
-In addition, the captain(s) will provide training to members regarding the apparatus operations and usage of equipment.
-The captain(s) shall be Fire Fighter I certified.
+The duties of the captain shall be under the direction of the chief, or assistant chief, to lead fire fighters both on scene and at the station.
+The captain is responsible for the initial strategies, personnel safety, and the overall activities of the fire fighters.
+The captain is responsible to lead fire fighters to complete assigned objectives at the emergency scene and to supervise the operation of equipment.
+The captain will oversee routine and preventive maintenance of all apparatus and equipment.
+In addition, the captain will provide training to members regarding the apparatus operations and usage of equipment.
+The captain shall be Fire Fighter I certified.

-### Section 4: Lieutenant(s)
+### Section 4: Lieutenant

-The duties of the lieutenant shall be under the direction of the captain(s) to assist them in their duties.
+The duties of the lieutenant shall be under the direction of the captain to assist in his or her duties.

 ### Section 5: Safety Officer